-Setting jumpers
+Setting Jumpers

-You can configure your card to match the needs of your application by setting jumpers.
+You can configure your card to match the needs of your applications by setting jumpers.
 A jumper is the simplest kind of electric switch.
 It consists of two metal pins and a small metal clip (often protected by a plastic cover) that slides over the pins to connect them.
-To "close" a jumper you connect the pins with the clip.
-To "open" a jumper you remove the clip.
+To c lose an jumper you can connect the pins with the clip.
+To open an jumper you can remove the clip.
 Sometimes a jumper will have three pins, labeled 1, 2, and 3.
 In this case you would connect either pins 1 and 2 or 2 and 3.